qmk/qmk_firmware/converter/m0110_usb/README.md

 ![Jack fig](http://www.kbdbabel.org/conn/kbd_connector_macplus.png)

-### Pull-up Registor
+### Pull-up Resistor
-You may need pull-up registors on signal lines(`CLOCK`, `DATA`) in particular when you have long or coiled cable. **1k-10k Ohm** will be OK for this purpose.
+You may need pull-up resistors on signal lines(`CLOCK`, `DATA`) in particular when you have long or coiled cable. **1k-10k Ohm** will be OK for this purpose.
 In that case the converter may not read signal from keyboard correctly without pull-up resistors.

-Building Frimware
+Building Firmware
 -----------------
 To compile firmware you need AVR GCC.
 You can edit *Makefile* and *config.h* to change compile options and pin configuration.